-The term "smoking" means any inhaling, exhaling, burning, or carrying any lighted cigar, cigarette, pipe, or other prohibited tobacco product in any manner or any form.
+The term "smoking" means any inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or plant product intended for inhalation, including hookahs and marijuana, wither natural or synthetic prohibited tobacco product in any manner or any form.
 Prohibited tobacco products include water pipes or hookahs.
+"Smoking" also includes the use of an electronic smoking device which creates an aerosol or vapor, in any manner or in any form.